Oriented embedding functors of tori as homogeneous spaces: The case of a LG ring

 \subsection{(4)-Versal torsors}

-Our goal is to adapt the framework of versal torsors \cite[\S 5]{GMS} from fields to the semilocal ring setting by using algebraic spaces for which we use Olsson's book as reference \cite{O} as well with the Stacks project \cite{St}.
-It is close of Reichstein-Tossici's definition of (3)-versality for algebraic groups \cite[def.
-1.3]{RT}.
+Our goal is to adapt the framework of versal torsors \cite[\S 5]{GMS} from fields to the LG ring setting by using algebraic spaces for which we use Olsson's book as reference \cite{O} as well as the Stacks project \cite{St}.
+It is close to Reichstein-Tossici's definition of (3)-versality for algebraic groups \cite[Def.\ 1.3]{RT}.

-Let $S=\Spec(R)$ be a semilocal scheme and let $G$ be an affine flat $S$--group scheme of finite presentation.
+Let $S=\Spec(R)$ be the spectrum of a LG-ring $R$ and let $G$ be an affine flat $S$--group scheme of finite presentation.

-\begin{sdefinition} Let $f:E \to X$ be a $G$--torsor where $E$ is a qcqs $S$--scheme and $X$ is a qcqs $S$-algebraic space.
-We say that $E \to X$ is (4)--versal if for any open retrocompact subspace $U$ schematically $S$--dense in $X$ then for each semilocal $R$--algebra $B$ whose residue fields of maximal ideals are infinite, and for each $G$--torsor $F$ over $B$, there exists $x \in U(B)$ such that $E_x \cong F$ as $G$--torsors. \end{sdefinition}
+\begin{sdefinition} Let $f:E \to X$ be a $G$--torsor where $E$ is a quasi-compact quasi-separated $S$--scheme and $X$ is a quasi-compact quasi-separated $S$-algebraic space.
+We say that $E \to X$ is (4)--versal if it satisfies the following property: for each open retrocompact subspace $U$ schematically $S$--dense in $X$, for each $R$--algebra $B$ satisfying the primitive criterion, and for each $G$--torsor $F$ over $B$, there exists $x \in U(B)$ such that $E_x \cong F$ as $G$--torsors.